Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 (Non-secure Processing Environment) and SPE (Secure Processing Environment) in TF-M on a dual core system.

-The dual core system should satisfy the following requirements
+The dual core system has the following requirements

 - NSPE and SPE are properly isolated and protected following PSA
 - An Arm M-profile core locates in SPE and acts as the Secure core